Souravban/souravban.github.io/projects/COVID-19 Detector.md

   - CSS
   - HTML
   - JavaScript
-summary: This is an Image Detector which can detect Covid-19 from Chest X-Ray images.
+summary: <b>This is an Image Detector which can detect Covid-19 from Chest X-Ray images.</b>
 ---

 <img class="ui image" src="../images/Covid-19_Detection_Banner.png">